Lipatant/LipatantsArtefacts/README.md

 # Item Guide

-Crafted artefacts are **consumables** thant can easily be obtained via crafting.
+Crafted artefacts are **consumables** that can easily be obtained via crafting.

 Common artefacts are **consumables** that can be obtained in a **large quantity**.